ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/member/index.rst

 intact.
 Set your new copy as the site default under :menuselection:`Members --> Preferences --> Default Member Profile Theme`

+.. note:: When building your member profile templates, consider that any external links will pass along referrer data.
+This can cause security problems if someone clicks on an external link from a secure page.
+For example, the password reset page as the external site *could* use the password reset link from the referrer data to gain access to a user's account.

+  You can strip everything but the base URL by linking to ``{site_url}?URL=<your url>``.

 **************
 Login Form Tag
 **************